scottcheng/renren-album-downloader/README.md

    * Do *not* extract to separate folders, that would make your life much harder.
    * Do not worry about mixing up zips from different albums.
 Just extract all of them (again, to the same folder), and do not overwrite any existing files.
 Different albums will go to their respective folders.

-5. After extraction, you will find a folder named renren-album-<albumId>, inside of which all the photos are named with its index in the album.
+5. After extraction, you will find a folder named renren-album-${albumId}, inside of which all the photos are named with its index in the album.
 Also there is an info.txt, where you can find the real album name as well as titles for all the photos (if appropriate).
 You may rename the folder to the album name if you want to.

 Known Issues
 ====

+* Does *not* work with Chrome 19.

 * Downloading large files (> 1.3 MB) with data URI will cause Chrome to crash.
 This is why large albums are divided into several zips.
 For the same reason, extra-large photos will be opened in new tabs (rather than zipped), and you are welcomed to download them yourself.
 This should rarely happen, though. :)